-Continue to cleanse wounds as directed; you may shower.
+Continue to cleanse wounds as directed.
+You may shower.
 Take a warm, not hot shower.
 Do not take a bath.
 Limit your shower to 10 minutes.
 Do not rub your incisions.
 Apply a fragrance-free moisturizer to breasts and surrounding skin, but not on your incisions.

-Take medication as directed, only if needed.
-When able, you may wish to switch to non-prescriptive medication such as Tylenol or Ibuprofen.
+Take medication as directed only if needed.
+At this time, you may wish to switch to non-prescriptive medication such as Tylenol or Ibuprofen.